abs-tudelft/sbd/doc/manual.md

 You can build a JAR using the `package` command in SBT.
 This JAR will be located in the `target/scala-version/project_name_version.jar`.

-You can run the JAR via `spark-submit` (which will run on local mode).
+You can run the JAR via a `spark-submit` container (which will run on local mode).
+By mounting the `spark-events` directory the event log of the application run is stored to be inspected later using the Spark history server.

+    $ docker run -it --rm -v `pwd`:/io -v `pwd`/spark-events:/spark-events
-    $ spark-submit target/scala-2.11/example-project_2.11-0.1.0-SNAPSHOT.jar
+        spark-submit target/scala-2.11/example_2.11-0.1.0-SNAPSHOT.jar
     INFO:...
     SensorData(COHUTTA,2014-03-10 01:01:00.0,10.27,1.73,881,1.56,85,1.94)
     SensorData(NANTAHALLA,2014-03-10 01:01:00.0,10.47,1.712,778,1.96,76,0.78)